Forex Payment Gateway Integration

 Don't accept a "single provider" architecture

-Even if you start with one PSP, you should structure your integration to support multiple providers.
-Otherwise the first time a provider pauses your MID or your conversion drops in one region, your growth stalls.
+Even if you start with one PSP, structure your integration to support multiple providers.
+The first time a provider pauses your MID or your conversion drops in one region, your growth stalls.

-The safe architecture separates payment intent from payment execution and from ledger settlement.
-That gives you clean retry logic, anti-duplication controls, and consistent reporting across providers.
+Separate payment intent from payment execution and from ledger settlement.
+That gives you clean retry logic, anti-duplication controls, and consistent reporting.

 - Show method availability by region/currency